 8. Playful content gains momentum

-When executed well, hot takes and controversial content can boost brand awareness and make your company stand out (we’re looking at you, Nike).
+When executed well, hot takes and controversial content can boost brand awareness and make your company stand out.
 However, playful brand voices are quickly pushing past edgy content.

 More and more brands are tapping into pop culture, relatable memes, and experimenting with personas that feel real and accessible, not corporate or sales-y.